Indicators of Emotional & Verbal Abuse

 The behavior patterns mentioned may, of course, be due to other causes, but the suspicion of abuse should not be dismissed.

-Emotional deprivation has been defined as “. . . the deprivation suffered by children when their parents do not provide the normal experiences producing feelings of being loved, wanted, secure, and worthy.”
+Emotional deprivation, a form of emotional abuse, has been defined as “. . . the deprivation suffered by children when their parents do not provide the normal experiences producing feelings of being loved, wanted, secure, and worthy.”

 SIGNS OF EMOTIONAL DEPRIVATION